pvcraven/networking-down-under-book/source/chapter_03/chapter_03.rst

 Once you've finished getting the LED to blink, see whether you can make two LEDs blink at the same time.
 Use pins 12 and 17, and choose two different colors of LEDs.
-Your code should look something like Listing
+Your code should look something like :ref:`blink_leds_pseudocode`:

-3-2:
+.. _blink_leds_pseudocode:
 .. code-block:: text
-   :caption: Framework for blinking two LEDs
+   :caption: Pseudocode for blinking two LEDs

     Loop forever:
         Turn on led 12